 Along with four Cooler Master 140mm fans, the Cooler Master Cosmos C700M also comes with a GPU riser cable.
 When we say the case is adjustable, we mean that it is.
 Besides horizontal and vertical component placements, consumers can also mount components so that the heat goes out from the top rather than the back, like a chimney effect.

 Subsequently, the C700M is an extremely heavy case weighing about 23.8kg.
-With 25.6 x 12.1 x 25.5in dimensions, it can get tricky to place this quiet case in a compact environment.
+With 25.6 x 12.1 x 25.5in dimensions, it can get tricky to place this silent case in a compact environment.
 However, you can rest assured that the C700M will remain the centerpiece of your room wherever you place it.

 Due to its massive size, glass panels, and dampening material, the C700M is a super quiet PC case.
 The front panel also has a dust filter, which lengthens the cleaning period.
-The Cooler Master C700M is a super-quiet PC case with dust filters.
+The Cooler Master C700M is a silent PC case with dust filters.

 Finally, the ARGB-lit case is a bit expensive, which is expected due to its premium luxuries.
 Configurations aren’t the easiest to learn, making the learning curve steep for beginner consumers.
 However, the Cooler Master C700M is a case to go with if you’re looking for amazing quiet PC cases.